 “[Lethal autonomous robots] have been called the third revolution of warfare after gunpowder and nuclear weapons,” says Bonnie Docherty of Harvard Law School.
 “They would completely alter the way wars are fought in ways we probably can’t even imagine.”
 And that “killer robots could start an arms race and also obscure who is held responsible for war crimes.”

 Militaries around the world are investing in robotics and autonomous weapon systems.
 There are good reasons for this that range from saving human lives (both soldiers and civilians) to greater efficiency.
-But what happens when an autonomous system with a goal to improve the efficiency with which it kills, reaches a point where it is no longer controllable.
+But what happens when an autonomous system with a goal to improve the efficiency with which it kills, reaches a point where it is no longer controllable?
 Unlike nuclear weapons, the difficulty and cost to acquire weaponized AI once it has been developed will be low and will allow terrorists and other rogue parties to purchase such technology on black markets.
 These actors won’t show the relative restraint of nation-states.
 This is a very real problem and we’ll see more news about this well before we get to a world with ASI.

 2. Various groups will race to develop the first ASI and use it to gain advantage and control.

 Similar to the arms race mentioned above, nations, companies, and others will be competing to develop the first ASI because they know that the first one that is developed has a good chance of suppressing all others and being the only ASI ever to exist.
 In the opening chapter of his book Life 3.0 Max Tegmark lays out how a company that manages to build an ASI manages to take control over the world.
 The Tale of the Omega Team is worth the price of the book, in and of itself.
 It lays out all the advantages the “first mover” to AGI and then ASI gains and all of the rewards that come along with that.
 It will be hard to convince everyone on Earth to leave that fruit on the tree.
-This is one of the reasons I believe the move from ANI to AGI/ASI to be inevitable.
+This is one of the reasons I believe the move from ANI to AGI/ASI is inevitable.
 I hope (maybe naively) that it is some group with good intentions that wins this “last race”.

 Artificial intelligence is the future, not only for Russia but for all humankind.
 Whoever becomes the leader in this sphere will become the ruler of the world.” — Vladimir Putin September 2017, in a live video message beamed to 16,000 Russian schools.